 Her guards shove her ahead to walk down the staircase, but her strength fails her.
 They end up dragging her most of the way.
 When they arrive at the truck, Sia is tossed into the open truck bed and a dirty sack is tugged over her head.
 As the truck rumbles to life, Sia takes a deep breath and fully regrets it.
 The sack smells disgusting, and with that deep breath, the musty cloth is sucked into her mouth.

 She gags, shakes her head, and drops it to the truck bed to use the metal floor to peel the cloth off.
 A boot presses up against the back of her skull and she halts all movement.

 “Don’t even try it, Savage,” a low voice mutters from beside her.
 She hadn’t even noticed one of the men jump into the back of the truck with her.
 He probably has his gun aimed at her…ready to end it all if she makes the slightest movement toward him.
-Sia lays still, tucks her head into her chest, and curls up into a ball, to look as diminutive as possible.
+Sia lays still, tucks her head into her chest, and curls up into a ball, to appear as diminutive as possible.

 The truck bumps down the road at a slow pace, either because there is no rush, or the terrain is too treacherous to risk ruining a tire.
 Sia hopes there is no rush.
 She hopes they know how to handle her, that they aren’t in a panic and ready to beat answers out of her.

-What will I tell them?
+-What will I tell them?
 Dernel has gone silent after that terrifying scare.

 Her face is pressed up against the hot metal, but the cloth sack protects her skin, unlike her bloody ankles.
 The torn flesh presses against the metal and dirt, and the sting makes her groan and curl more into herself.
 The longer they drive, the closer the sounds of people come until they’re all around them.
 The cacophony of sound is indecipherable to her ears.
 All the voices merge into each other and Sia can’t tell which voice comes from where, from who, for what.